French Butter Cookies, also known as sables. Sweet, salty, and buttery! Easy cookies that are incredibly irresistible. Recipe via MonPetitFour.com

 I also love these French butter cookies because they’re a cinch to whip up.

-In fact, I tend to bake just a handful of them and freeze the rest for random cravings through the following weeks.
 Not only does it make for quick and easy cookies later, but it’s a great way to keep yourself from eating a whole dozen straight out of the oven!

 As these cookies bake, they will crisp up nicely in the oven.
 Yet, the wonderful thing about them is that they will also instantaneously melt in your mouth (thank you, butter!).